 |---|---|---|

-| A Lost Item | In-App Support (Lost & Found) | The app has a feature to call or message your driver directly for 24 hours after the ride.
-This is your fastest option. |
+| You Left an Item in the Car | In-App Support | Act fast.
+The app gives you a button to call or text your driver for 24 hours after the ride.
+After that, support has to intervene, which is much slower. |

 Additional Helpful Links for Lyft